 Hopefully by now you’ve heard about the PASS SQLRally event that will be held in Orlando, May 11-13.
 Andy Warren, Kendal Van Dyke, and I are the local members of the planning team and we are making our best effort to give you a look behind the curtain to see what it takes to make an event like this happen.
 Session/speaker selection is an area we are concentrating on because we would like to have the selection process be one of the differences between the SQLRally and the PASS Summit.
-Andy has already shared his thoughts and Arie Jones has a very well-thought out response on his blog here
+Andy has already shared his thoughts and Arie Jones has a very well-thought out response on his blog here.

 This post focuses on the regular community sessions while Andy had already blogged about the Pre-Con process.